ManuNeuro/cortana/README.md

 - [x] Adding an external window for active mode.

 **In the future:**
+- [ ] Cleaning and factoring the codes
+- [ ] Test and debug functionalities
 - [ ] Adding a voice and record button to use with the passive mode